On out-of-equilibrium phenomena in pseudogap phase of complex SYK+U model: Discussion

 These eye-catching results imply the possible relations between quantum caustics and quantum many-body scars.
-To pursue this idea one has to carefully consider the dynamics of Vlasov equation which causes the filamentation of phase space.
+To pursue this idea one has to carefully consider the dynamics of Vlasov equation which causes the filamentation in phase space, which corresponds to the formation of thin filaments in phase space from the initial state.
+To form an idea of a quantum analog of this phenomenon, one can think about Wigner function (at this point, we would like to draw attention for the discussion of phase space formulation of quantum dynamics, \cite{polkovnikov2010phase}).
 At the microscopic level, this process continues for all times.
-However, as was pointed out in \cite{Levin2014}, at the coarse-grained level, the evolution ends and the asymptotic distribution function $f$ appears and one can show that it can be described in terms of the Lyndenn-Bell distribution.
-The resulting distribution function feels the initial conditions and has the infinite set of conserved quantities, so-called Casimirs, which are given by
+The Vlasov distribution function $f$ conserves so-called Casimirs, for instance moments of $f$,

 More generally, for any convex function $F$, the following quantity